Mitcham, Victoria: Transport

 The main north–south roads are Mitcham Road and Heatherdale Road.
 The main east–west road is Whitehorse Road (Maroondah Highway), which connects with the EastLink tolled freeway, which skirts the northern and eastern boundaries of the suburb.

-Mitcham has two railways stations; Mitcham and Heatherdale, both of which are on the Belgrave and Lilydale railway lines.
+Mitcham has one railway station; Mitcham, which are on the Belgrave and Lilydale railway lines.

 There are a number of bus routes, which link the suburb to surrounding areas.
 Many of these connect with Mitcham railway station.

 Attractions

 Schwerkolt Cottage is a pioneer cottage (circa 1880s), near the Yarran Dheran bushland park.
 The cottage and other buildings are now a local history museum.
 The cottage is surrounded by 2.25 hectares of gardens and bushland.
 The stone cottage has been restored to its original condition and furnished in a style of the period.
 The Opening Hours; Weekends and Public Holidays, 2.00pm-5.00pm and Group Tours by appointment on weekdays only.